 The Master of Science Degree.
 Admission to the master's program in geography is granted to college graduates with superior academic records.
 An undergraduate geography major is not required.
 Majors from the social, physical, and behavioral sciences and from the humanities are encouraged to apply.
 Incoming graduate students must demonstrate competency in cultural geography, physical geography, statistics, and cartography.
-If deficiencies are apparent, they must be corrected, possibly increasing the time needed to complete the degree.
+If a student lacks these prerequisite skills, an additional course in each of these subjects is required.

 Two basic plans of study exist for the master's degree.
 One plan requires a minimum of 30 credit hours including a thesis, the other is a 36-credit-hour nonthesis option.
 Plans of study can be developed to accommodate many interests.
-Major faculty interests include resource management, cultural and historical geography, regional analysis and development, and cultural ecology.
+Major faculty interests include resource management, cultural and historical geography, urban geography, regional analysis and development, and cultural ecology.